-Frank spent most of the past decade working as a contributing editor at Wired, writing for the magazine and for the Epicenter blog on such topics as the making of Avatar, Sony's enormous gamble on the PlayStation 3, Samsung and the rise of the Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
-He has lectured at the Columbia Business School, the Columbia Journalism School, the Arthur L. Carter Journalism Institute at NYU, and the Annenberg School for Communications & Journalism at USC; given keynote talks at the likes of Social Media Week, ad:tech Sydney, and the Guardian's Changing Media Summit in London; and participated in debates about the future of media at South by Southwest, Ars Electronica, the Cannes Film Festival, MIT's Futures of Entertainment conference, and numerous other places.
+Frank spent most of the previous decade as a contributing editor at Wired, writing on such topics as the making of Avatar, Samsung and the rise of the Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
+He has lectured at Columbia, NYU, and USC; given keynote talks at ad:tech Sydney, Sheffield Doc/Fest, and the Guardian's Changing Media Summit; spoken at companies ranging from Google to Lucasfilm to Unilever; and participated in debates about the future of media at South by Southwest, Ars Electronica, the Cannes Film Festival, and MIT's Futures of Entertainment.

 Frank is also the author of West of Eden: The End of Innocence at Apple Computer (Viking, 1989), a national best-seller that chronicles the power struggle between Steve Jobs and John Sculley.
-Named one of the ten best business books of the year by BusinessWeek, it was recently republished in an updated edition.
-Among his other books are The Agency: William Morris and the Hidden History of Show Business (HarperCollins, 1995), an alternate history of the entertainment industry told through the oldest and for many years most powerful talent agency in Hollywood, and Into the Heart of the Mind: An American Quest for Artificial Intelligence (Harper & Row, 1984), a national best-seller about a group of researchers at Berkeley trying to give a computer common sense.
+Named one of the ten best business books of the year by BusinessWeek, it is now available in an updated edition.
+Among his other books are The Agency (HarperCollins, 1995), a multi-generational saga of loyalty and betrayal in Hollywood, and Into the Heart of the Mind (Harper & Row, 1984), a national best-seller about a group of artificial intelligence researchers trying to give a computer common sense.